crholliday/iota-prom-exporter/README.md

 ## Latest Changes:

+### January 21, 2018
+* added a flag to determine if market info should be pulled.
+If you don't want IOT to BTC/ETH data pulled in, set this flag to false.
+* change the reconnect interval for zmq to 20 seconds to give IRI more time to recover.
+* added nodejs > 8.0 requirement and updated readme

 ### January 16, 2018
 * added zmq metrics for the local server.
 These are optional and require the configuration of a `zmq_url` in the config file.
 If you are upgrading and have zmq enabled on your IRI, add the IP and Port where ZMQ is publishing (default port is 5556).
 * added the missing `transactions sent` from the getNeighbors() api